michaelpatrickpurcell/prophecy/README.md

 --- -->

-## Tell the Story
+### Tell the Story
-During this phase of the game, the Players will tell a _Story_ about their Characters' adventures as they try to enact their plan to prevent the Catastrophe.
+During this Phase, the Players will tell the story of their Characters' adventures as they try to enact their plan to prevent the prophesied catastrophe.

-To Tell the Story, the players will Perform the Scenes described in the Outline.
-Recall that during a Check to determine the Outcome of a Scene, one die is added to the Dice Pool for each of that Scene's Precursors that was resolved successfully.
+To Tell the Story, the Players will Perform the Scenes described in the Outline.
+Recall that during a Check to determine the Outcome of a Scene, one die is added to the dice pool for each of that Scene's Precursors that was resolved successfully.
 So, a Scene cannot be Performed until after all of its Precursors have been Performed.
 Other than this restriction, however, the Scenes can be Performed in any order.

 <!-- ## Time Limits